GoogleCloudPlatform/terraform-google-vertex-ai/examples/model-armor-floorsetting-example/README.md

             "role": "user",
             "parts": [
                 {
-                    "text": "how is the weather of city Dallas" }
+                    "text": "What is the capital of France" }
             ]
         }